dwkim78/ASTRiDE/README.md

 <br/>
-This package is the Python version of the streak detection pipeline ([Kim+ 2005](http://adsabs.harvard.edu/abs/2005JASS...22..385K) and [https://sites.google.com/site/dwkim78/streak-detection](https://sites.google.com/site/dwkim78/streak-detection)) originally programmed in C.
+This package is the Python version of the streak detection pipeline ([Kim+ 2005](http://adsabs.harvard.edu/abs/2005JASS...22..385K)) originally programmed in C.

 Basic idea is same with the original C package, which uses a border of each object (i.e. a contour of a certain level) extracted from a fits image.
 Such kind of techniques extracting borders is called "[boundary-tracing](https://en.wikipedia.org/wiki/Boundary_tracing)" or "[contour-tracing](https://en.wikipedia.org/wiki/Boundary_tracing)".